Rules: The following rules have been adopted by the

 10. Relay for Life,

-"Fat Ass" and Big Butt events where there is no race
+"Fat Ass", Big Butt, or "OYO (On Your Own) events where there is no race

 director, race organization, or running club to supervise and take responsibility for the